goosewobbler/package-versioner/README.md

 - The `tagTemplate` and `packageTagTemplate` allow you to customize how Git tags are formatted for releases.
 - The `commitMessage` template can include CI skip tokens like `[skip ci]` if you want to prevent CI runs after version commits (e.g., `"commitMessage": "chore: release ${packageName}@${version} [skip ci]"`).
 See [CI/CD Integration](./docs/CI_CD_INTEGRATION.md) for more details.
 - The `updateChangelog` option controls whether to automatically generate and update changelogs for each package (default: true).
+- The `changelogFormat` option sets the changelog style to either "keep-a-changelog" (default) or "angular".
 - The `cargo` options can help when working with Rust projects:
   - `enabled` (default: `true`): Set to `false` to disable Cargo.toml version handling
   - `paths` (optional): Specify directories to search for Cargo.toml files